DEAP: A Database for Emotion Analysis using Physiological Signals

-author = {S. Koelstra, C. Muehl, M. Soleymani, J.-S. Lee, A. Yazdani, T. Ebrahimi, T. Pun, A. Nijholt, I. Patras},
+author={S. Koelstra, C. Muehl, M. Soleymani, J.-S. Lee, A. Yazdani, T. Ebrahimi, T. Pun, A. Nijholt and I. Patras},

-S. Koelstra, M. Pantic and I. Patras.
+3. A Dynamic Texture based Approach to Recognition of Facial Actions and their Temporal Models. pdf bibtex S. Koelstra, M. Pantic and I. Patras.
 In IEEE Trans.
-Pattern Analysis and Machine Intelligence, vol. 32, number 11, pages 1940-1954, 2010. [pdf] [bibtex]
+Pattern Analysis and Machine Intelligence, vol. 32, number 11, 2010.

 @article{Koelstra10,